Nikolaj Coster-Waldau: Critical success (2011–present)

 From 2011 to 2019, Coster-Waldau played Jaime Lannister in the HBO series Game of Thrones, based on George R. R. Martin's fantasy novel series A Song of Ice and Fire.
 He commented about the character "What's not to like about Jaime?
 As an actor I couldn't ask for a better role".
 For his role, he received several accolades, including nominations for Primetime Emmy Award, Screen Actors Guild Award, Critics' Choice Television Award, Saturn Award and People's Choice Award nominations.
+In 2018, he was among ten prominent characters from the show who was portrayed on a special edition series of stamps in Great Britain.

 In 2011, he starred alongside Sam Shepard in Mateo Gil's feature Blackthorn, which premiered at the Tribeca Film Festival.
 Later the same year he starred in Morten Tyldum's Headhunters.
 The film went on to be the highest-grossing Norwegian film of all-time and received very positive reviews including a BAFTA Award nomination for Best Foreign Film.
 Coster-Waldau starred in the 2013 horror film Mama alongside Jessica Chastain, which then debuted at number one in the US box office and grossed over $140 million worldwide.
 He went on to play Sykes, a military weapons expert in the science fiction action thriller film Oblivion.
 That same year, he co-starred with Juliette Binoche in Erik Poppe's drama A Thousand Times Good Night.
 In 2014, he starred in Susanne Bier's Danish thriller A Second Chance as Andreas, a police officer forced to make a difficult choice.
 In 2016, Coster-Waldau appeared in the action-fantasy film Gods of Egypt as Horus.

 In early 2017, he starred in E.L.
 Katz's dark comedy Small Crimes which premiered at South by Southwest film festival on 11 March 2017, to positive reviews.
 Coster-Waldau then appeared in the Danish film 3 Things, a thriller about a prime suspect of a bank robbery who negotiates the terms of his witness protection deal.
 He starred in Roman Waugh's prison film Shot Caller, which premiered at the Los Angeles Film Festival on 16 June 2017.
 Since January 2018 he has been the L'Oréal Paris global spokesperson for the company's Men Expert line of products.
+In 2017, Coster-Waldau also appared in a music video at the Danish comedy show Zulu Comedy Galla where he as part of Co3, a music group consisting of himself, Nikolaj Lie Kaas, Ulrich Thomsen og Josefine Frida Pettersen, performed the song "Polen smelter" (eng.
+"Poland is melting").

 In May 2017, it was announced that he starred in Brian De Palma's film Domino.
 The film was released on 31 May 2019.
 Later the same year he starred in Suicide Tourist by Jonas Alexander Arnby, which premiered at the Zurich Film Festival.
 That same year, Coster-Waldau launched a production company named Ill Kippers.